 The countertop is an essential component of the kitchen.
-It is where all the important kitchen work takes place.
-But more than that, the countertop is the bedrock of kitchen décor when doing a kitchen renovation.
-It bears the burden of setting the tone and feel of the space.
+It is where all the action takes place.
+But more than that, the countertop is the foundation of kitchen décor when doing a kitchen renovation.
+It bares the burden of setting the tone and feel of the space.

 Seeing its importance in kitchen décor, it matters a lot what material, finish and design you choose for your countertop.
-We have put together the hottest countertop trends for 2017 to give you ideas for your own kitchen.
+We have put together the hottest countertop trends for 2018 that will give you ideas for your own kitchen.
 As you would expect, these trends focus heavily on color and material choices.
 Spoiler alert: quartz is still king of kitchen countertops.

 1. Quartz is Here to Stay

 The porous issue can be resolved by sealing the granite surface with a non-porous sealant.
-But the sealant wears off with time & wear, so the countertop has to be resealed at least once every year.
+But the sealant wears off with time & wear, so the countertop has to be resealed throughout its lifetime.

-Quartz on the other hand, is completely non-porous and does not have to go through regular re-sealing.
+Quartz, on the other hand, is non-porous and does not have to go through regular re-sealing.
 This means it is highly resistant against staining and is one of the most hygienic countertop options for homeowners.
-Add to that the fact that quartz is extremely strong, making it super durable and you can see why it is not going anywhere soon as the countertop material of choice for many homeowners.
+Add to that the fact that quartz is extremely strong, making it super durable and you can see why this low maintenance material is not going anywhere soon as the countertop material of choice for many homeowners.

 3. Countertops With Character – Veining and Patterns Get Popular